 The journey that the milk travels from the udder to the dairy facility exposes the milk to potential cross-contamination.
 If the milk is properly stored, used within a few hours of milking and properly filtered in a clean environment, there is less risk for pathogen growth.

-Is the cheese made in a clean, hygienic space?
+Is the raw milk cheese made in a clean, hygienic space?

 In any cheese processing facility, there are multiple food contact surfaces.
 A food contact surface is any surface that may enter into direct contact with the food.
-Examples are tables, shelves, scales, cutting boards, and utensils such as shovels, knives, curd cutters, etc. The steps needed to clean and sanitize a food contact surface properly are:
+Examples are vats, containers, cauldrons, tables, shelves, scales, cutting boards, and utensils such as shovels, knives, curd cutters, etc. The steps needed to properly clean and sanitize a food contact surface are:

 - Pre-rinse with hot water